 Children with autism often struggle in their personal, social, and educational environments.
 As a parent, it may not always be easy to know how to help and support them so as to promote the best possible behaviors and discourage the negative ones.

-In this guide, we will look at how to design a Behavior Support Plan, what applied behavioral therapy is, and what kind of professional help you should seek for your child if you are a New Jersey resident.
+In this guide, we will look at how to design a Behavior Support Plan, what applied behavioral therapy is, and what kind of professional help you should seek for your child.

 What is a Behavior Support Plan

 A Behavior Support Plan is a personalized plan designed to help, support, and promote healthy and positive behaviors in a person’s life who may be struggling with challenging behavior.
 The design of the plan is done to center the participant’s needs and health.